Why Personal Health Informatics at Northeastern?

 - A successful interdisciplinary M.S. program in Health Informatics;

-- A strong Ph.D. program in computer science;
+- A strong Ph.D. program in computer science, and new Ph.D. programs in cutting edge fields such as population health and network science;

-- Innovative transdisciplinary programs in areas such as game design, bioinformatics, and bioengineering;
+- Innovative transdisciplinary programs in areas such as game design, network science, bioinformatics, population health, bioengineering;

 - Excellence in community-led research with urban, at-risk populations of people/patients;